Why do you do undergraduate courses? Isn’t Kingston College an FE college?

 Is a Kingston College undergraduate course different to a university course?

-Our nationally-recognised foundation degree, degree and top-up qualifications ultimately give you the same qualification as if you studied them at university.
+Our nationally-recognised foundation degree, bachelors and top-up qualifications ultimately give you the same qualification as if you studied them at university.
 Our HNCs and HNDs are equivalent to the first and second years of a university degree, respectively.
-Working closely with 8 different university partners and Pearson, we are able to ensure quality programmes of study are delivered at the College, preparing our graduates for the world of work.
+Working closely with our different university partners and Pearson, we are able to ensure quality programmes of study are delivered at the College, preparing our graduates for the world of work.

 Can I get a student loan to cover tuition fees?